Required IEP Sections in Tennessee

 What sections are required in an IEP in Tennessee?

 Tennessee IEPs must include all components required by federal law (34 CFR 300.320) as implemented through Tenn.
 Comp.
 R. & Regs.
-0520-01-09-.12.
-Every IEP must contain: present levels of academic achievement and functional performance; measurable annual goals; a description of how progress toward goals will be measured and reported; a statement of special education, related services, supplementary aids and services, and program modifications; an explanation of the extent to which the child will not participate with nondisabled peers; individual accommodations for state and district assessments (or a statement that the child will take an alternate assessment and why); projected start dates and frequency, location, and duration of services; and transition services beginning at age 14.
+0520-01-09-.12 and Tenn.
+Code Ann. § 49-10-103 (entitlement to FAPE and LEA responsibilities).
+Every IEP must contain: present levels of academic achievement and functional performance (PLAAFP); measurable annual goals (with benchmarks or short-term objectives for students taking the Tennessee Alternate Assessment aligned to alternate achievement standards); a description of how progress toward goals will be measured and reported; a statement of special education, related services, supplementary aids and services, and program modifications; an explanation of the extent to which the child will not participate with nondisabled peers; individual accommodations for TCAP and EOC assessments (or a statement that the child will take the TAA and why); projected start dates and frequency, location, and duration of services; and transition services beginning at age 14.
 Tennessee's transition planning age of 14 is lower than the federal baseline of 16 — rule 0520-01-09-.12(2)(b)-(c) requires postsecondary goals and transition services in the first IEP in effect when the student turns fourteen.
-Tennessee follows the federal IEP content structure without additional state-mandated sections beyond federal requirements, with services documented through the Tennessee IEP process system.
+Tennessee defines FAPE and special education in Tenn.
+Code Ann. § 49-10-102(6) and (13), requiring specially designed instruction at no cost to the parents.
+The IEP must be implemented as soon as possible after development; if no agreement is reached, no change in the IEP or eligibility shall be made for 14 days to afford the parent time to request a due process hearing (0520-01-09-.12(3)).
+Upon written request of any IEP team member, the team shall be convened within 10 school days (0520-01-09-.12(4)).

 What Tennessee Requires